TheTerminalCafe/hugo-ttc-source/readme.md

 	|__ Other files [DO NOT MODIFY]
 ```
 ### Formatting
-When you are adding any new article we need some meta data based on that we will create the site.
+When you are adding any new article we need some meta data based on that we will create the site.If you are making a tutorial please remember to make the first page an index page with a table of contents.
 Below are the flags that you can to add in your file.

 **1. title:**
 As the name suggest this is the title of your post.
 Using this is mandatory